John F. Richards Prize

 - Nominators must complete an online prize submission form for each book submitted.

-- One copy of each entry must be sent to each of the following committee members and clearly labeled “Richards Prize Entry.”
+- One copy of each entry must be sent to each committee member and clearly labeled “Richards Prize Entry.”
 Print copies preferred unless otherwise indicated.
 If only e-copy is available, please contact review committee members beforehand to arrange submission format.